stormqloud/kazoo-tgbbok/README.md

 This github is a set of ideas, links etc.

-In reality you should already know about the following resources at this point.
+You should already be familiar with the following resources at this point.

 #### Websites:
 * https://2600hz.com/